awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TargetGroupARNs`  <a name="cfn-as-group-targetgrouparns"></a>
 A list of Amazon Resource Names \(ARN\) of target groups to associate with the Auto Scaling group\.
+Instances are registered as targets in a target group, and traffic is routed to the target group\.
+For more information, see [Using a Load Balancer with an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-load-balancer.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)